applewjr/mtg-prices/README.md

 Given the little tolerance for a lost day of data, my failsafe is to disable my S3 lifecycle rule which deletes the raw JSON data after 1 day.
 This allows me to troubleshoot any issues without threat of data loss.
 This has happened once before when a lambda shot up in processing time, leading to 15 minute timeouts.
 I retained raw data for a few days while I implemented Python's ijson package to convert JSON to CSV in a more memory efficient manner.
 All functions also use a standard get_dates() function which allows me to plug in a historic date for older data processing.

 ### Technology Pivot: DynamoDB to Athena
 I originally aimed to use DynamoDB instead of Athena.
 I made this decision because NoSQL databases seemed new and cool.
 After getting my ingestion pipeline running, I realized the cost of data inserts was ~$0.1 per day, which was more than I anticipated.
 I could decrease the cost by inserting records more slowly, but I then hit lambda max time limitations.
 Even worse, I realized the downstream querying of data could be catastrophically expensive.
-For this reason, I shifted to a good old fashioned traditional style database like Athena.
+For this reason, I shifted to a good old fashioned relational database like Athena.
 My Athena query costs do not even register $0.01 of expense per month and my S3 GET requests cost $0.01 per month, particularly due to my daily file storage strategy.

 ## Future Enhancements

 ### Enhanced Static Data
 Over time, I have learned to appreciate the depth of static information available in the Scryfall API and its value to highly flexible data analysis.
 My current static table contains 14 columns.
-I have mapped about ~100 that should be included in my static table.
+I have mapped ~100 columns that should be included in my static table.
 The processing increase will be minimal as I already receive, then reject, the additional fields.
 The data store increase will be minimal as I upsert weekly and do not have to retain older duplicate records.
 I have inserted an ad hoc mock up table into Snowflake and have first hand experience getting to enjoy the depth of information available.

 ### Pipeline Optimization
 The intermediate step of CSV conversion was a safety net while I got my footing in parquet style formats.
 This is now an artifact and could be done away with, shifting to direct JSON to parquet conversion.